State-by-State Childcare Tax Credit Guide

 Official site: Rhode Island Division of Taxation

-Search for “child and dependent care” or “credits.”
-Then compare the Rhode Island rules with the frameworks described on our benefits page.
+Search Rhode Island’s tax materials for “child and dependent care” or “credits.”
+Then compare the Rhode Island guidance with the federal structure described on our benefits page so you can understand whether the state treatment is built from the federal credit or handled separately.

 South Carolina